MarcinMoskala/DeckMarkdown/README.md

 ### Anki Connect

-Program uses (Anki Connect)[https://github.com/FooSoft/anki-connect].
+Program uses [Anki Connect](https://github.com/FooSoft/anki-connect).
 Install it in your Anki, and for this program to work correctly Anki needs to be open.

 ### Usage